Geoogolla/enterprise-docs/docs/index.md

 It is an end-to-end solution for creating, managing, and sharing interactive business report that includes a powerful report designer for composing easily.

-It does not required any installation and maintenance.

 ## Key features

-**Wide variety of date sources**: All the commonly used datasource such as Microsoft SQL Server, PostgreSQL and all the RESTful web services are supported.

-**Rich selection of data visualizations**: Bold Report Cloud include charts, grids and several powerful filtering possibilities using data picker and combo boxes.

-**Business user friendly**: Drag-friendly report designer allows business user to compose and publish report without any help from IT

-**Report management**: Reports  can be efficiently organized under the categories.
+**Report management** --- Reports  can be efficiently organized under the categories.
 Permission to view the reports can be given to specific users or groups.

+**Business user friendly**: The drag-and-drop friendly report designer allows business users to compose and publish reports without any help from IT.

 **Cost effective licensing**: The licensing cost is effective for both small and large teams.
 Check the [pricing plans](https://www.boldreports.com/pricing/)

+**Multi-tenant**: Multi-tenant mode provides a convenient, cost-effective method for deploying our report solution to multiple tenants.

+**Versioning** --- All items stored in the Report Server are versioned, so it is possible to revert to an older version.

-**User management**: Users can be easily organized into groups to accurately map the structure of the small and large organizations.
+**User management** --- Users can be easily organized into groups to accurately map the structure of the small and large organizations.

-**Scheduling**: Reports can be generated and emailed according to a schedule.
+**Scheduling** --- Reports can be generated and emailed according to a schedule.
 The scheduling functionality is very flexible.

-**Flexible permissions**: A flexible permission scheme controls the access to read, write, and delete reports
+**Flexible permissions** --- A flexible permission scheme controls the access to read, write, and delete reports.

+**View reports** --- The built-in HTML 5 RDL Report Viewer control allows the user to view reports through the browser.

+**Export** --- The RDL reports can be exported to Excel, Word, PDF, and HTML file formats.

-**Custom branding**: The Report Server has built-in customization capabilities that allows you to add your organization’s name, logo, welcome note, etc.
+**Custom branding** --- The Report Server has built-in customization capabilities that allows you to add your organization’s name, logo, welcome note, etc.

 ## Create a support incident